ETomberg391/Ecne-AI-Podcaster/README.md

+# Update In Progress:
+Refactoring the Report Builder process with placing all parts as imports from a functions folder.
+Thsi should make it easier to view and update features as they are required.
+This is already built and just checking the full process once my development computer is back up and running.

+Additionally once pushed, will refactor the Podcast script as well.
+End goal is to just make it easier to work on, and eventually add in a GUI for the script building to make it easier to design a research request.

 # Ecne AI Podcaster

 Automated AI podcast generation from topic/keywords to final video.
 Leverages web research, LLMs for scripting, and TTS for audio synthesis.